luke-thorburn/feed-span/README.md

-**Note** — the main project files for each of the components are located in `examples/combined`.
+**Note** — the main project files for each of the components are located in `components`.
 This directory structure is a relic of starting from the template code which we can fix at some point.

 **Helpful Docs** — [Poetry](https://python-poetry.org/docs/basic-usage/),  [Celery](https://docs.celeryq.dev/en/stable/)